RemyCiterin/LeanCoInd/README.md

 The implementation of coinductives types (M-types and indexed M-types) is based on ["Data types as quotients of polynomial functor"](http://www.contrib.andrew.cmu.edu/~avigad/Papers/qpf.pdf).
 With a generalization to indexed polynomial functors

+I also try to define a LTL logic over finite or infinite streams compatible with the notion of admissible properties (such that P \entails Q is admissible in Q), but their is an issue because entails is not transitive in this case :
+    if $Q = \bottom$, then $P \entails Q$ and $Q \entails R$ but their is no reason for $P \entails R$